Renard R.36: R.37

 Version of R.36 powered by a 1100 hp Gnome-Rhône 14N-21 radial engine, one aircraft captured by German forces in May 1940.
 Planned armament was 4 × 7.7 mm FN Browning machine guns or 2 × 13.2 mm FN Browning shell firing guns.
 Technical documentation from the "Ateliers Renard" also mention the possibility of fitting the R.37 with a composite armament of 2 × 13.2 mm FN Browning machine guns and 2 × 20 mm autocannons or with 6 × 7.7 mm FN Browning machine guns.

 R.38

 Derivative of R.36 aircraft powered by a 1030 hp Rolls-Royce Merlin II.
 One built, which was first flown on 4 August 1939 reaching a speed of 545 km/h during testing.
 Prototype evacuated to France but captured by German forces and scrapped.
 Planned armament was 4 × 7.7 mm FN Browning machine guns or 4 × 13.2 mm FN Browning shell firing guns.
 Technical documentation from the "Ateliers Renard" also planned the use of 4 × 20 mm autocannons.

 R.40

-Former unfinished R.36 aircraft completed with a Merlin engine following French interest, not finished and components captured by German forces.
+Unfinished variant of the R.38 built at the request of the French air force.
+It was supposed to be a high-altitude fighter with a detachable cabin armed with 4 × 7.7mm FN Browning machine guns or 4 × 13.2mm FN Browning machine guns.
+Technical documentation from the "Ateliers Renard" also planned the use of 4 × 20 mm autocannons.

 R.42

-Twin fuselage variant of the R.38, similar to the F-82 Twin Mustang.
-Proposed armament was four 13.2 mm FN Browning shell firing guns or four 20 mm autocannons.
-Existed only on paper.
+Proposed twin fuselage variant of the R.40, similar to the F-82 Twin Mustang.
+Proposed armament was four 13.2 mm FN Browning shell firing guns and four 20 mm autocannons, with an estimated top speed of 680 km/h.